Brandon-Rao/Projects/README.md

 # Brandon Rao's Coding Projects

-## This github repository includes the following projects written by me
+## This github repository includes the following projects written by me, click 'view on github' to see the code!

 ### polybot
 This is a discord chat bot I created in python to use for my discord server, it includes functionality that allows for the random sending of images and other entertaining things